 And an affiliation just for you.
 Not the adventurer type? choose among the Bureaucracy Club, the Cloud Appreciation Society, Dull Men Club or, if still follicle-endowed, the Luxuriant Hair Club, but have your PhD ready.
 In a wretched mood? the Death Cafe will do you wonders.

 Sport aficionados get it.
 The religiously devout most surely do too.
-And an assortment of clubs that flourish on Facebook or England, of all places, are equally adept at adding names to a big list of people who like this, or don’t like that.
+And an assortment of clubs that flourish on Facebook or England, of all places, are equally adept at listing names of people who like this, or don’t like that.
 Prefer red, or despise unsuspecting hamsters.

 Deep down, most would like to qualify for the Explorer’s Club, but if you haven’t stepped on the moon, or climbed the Everest, forget it.
 In another life, perhaps.
 Better sign on for the Apostrophe Appreciation Society.
 It’ll won’t give you vertigo.
 And you’ll be busy, guaranteed.

 And before you disrespect good ol’ Groucho, misquoting him again, we know you’re actually jubilant that Twitter accepted your behind and your trolling galore.
 You don’t fool us.
 So go ahead, send out that form for the Mediocre Pun Brigade.
 They’re running a sale this week.